-Rule types allow the application administrator to write rules that allow other applications to communicate with the applications that they manage without requiring global administrator privileges.
+Rule types allow the application administrator to write rules allowing other applications to communicate with the applicationsthey manage without requiring global administrator privileges.
 This feature allows users to group rules required for inter-application and intra-application communication for a specific application into one ruleset.